arcrozier/final-project/README.md

 To begin the user should compile and run Main.
 From there, a separate window will appear where users can interact with the app.
 First, the **Find files** button should be clicked.
 This will prompt the user to select images from their computer.
-The users will only be allowed to choose jpeg, jpg, or png files.
+The users will only be allowed to choose jpeg, jpg, gif, tiff, tif or png files.
 Sorting will not begin until at least two photos have been uploaded.
 Once this condition is met, the program will automatically being the sorting process.

 ### Comparing_Images
 Sorting begins with the program displaying two random images uploaded by the user.
 At this point,